Neeraj2212/kalpas-task-01/README.md

 3. `mongod` in another terminal to start mongodb local server
 4. `npm start` to start server on `localhost:3000/`

+Postman collection api will send request to `localhost:3000` and work perfectly.

-Currently all postman api's are sending request to the deployed website to run it locally change SITE variable of collection with `localhost:3000` which is currently `kalpas-task.herokuapp.com`
+To send request to deployed website replace SITE varable in postman collection with `https://kalpas-task.herokuapp.com/`

 ## Stop server lovally

 1. press Ctrl + c in both the terminals